paypal/cascade/README.md

 Each library is loosely coupled from the others, so you can mix and match what you use in your project.

-The libraries in Cascade all follow some similar patterns and conventions, however.
-[CONVENTIONS.md](CONVENTIONS.md) serves as a reference for those common patterns and conventions.
+The libraries in Cascade all follow some similar patterns.
+[PATTERNS.md](PATTERNS.md) describes them in detail.

 # Dependencies